Event Comma Separated Values (Event CSV) Format

 EventCSV is variation of a comma separated value.
 It was brought to our attention by researchers at the Facility for Rare Isotope Beams.
 Event CSV files are a mixture of tab-separate data columns and comma separated values

-Average Data Rate
+Average Data Rate (Vireo)

 4.66 MB/s

-512 Sample Waves Per Second
+512 Sample Waveforms Per Second

 2274